 I don't have a pellet grill, how can I reverse sear the pork chops?

 If you are using a charcoal or gas smoker, they typically won't get hot enough to sear.
-However, you can also reverse sear the pork chops in a cast-iron skillet.
+However, you can also reverse sear the pork chops in a cast-iron skillet or on a gas grill.
 When I reverse sear, I like to place the cast iron skillet in the oven and crank the heat to 500°F. Then when it is time to reverse sear, take the hot skillet and place it on your smoker.
 Put the pork chop in the skillet for about two minutes on each side, or until the internal temperature reaches 145°F. Then let is rest and serve.

 How long do I cook pork chops?